Wordvice AI Blog

 While making an essay outline, many authors tend to write out their ideas in long form, or copy and paste sentences and paragraphs they wrote in advance into their outlines.
 It can be a good idea to expand on your ideas or use additional headings and subheadings to remind yourself later of the content you intended to add to the outline.

-If you find yourself writing a bit too much text in these “working outlines” and want to strip it down to its key points and arguments, a free AI text summarizerl can be a good option.
+If you find yourself writing a bit too much text in these “working outlines” and want to strip it down to its key points and arguments, a free AI text summarizer can be a good option.
 The Wordvice AI Summarizer is a free tool that puts the main points of any sentences or paragraphs into bullet points, only slightly rephrasing your original wording while condensing the most important content in easy-to-comprehend lines of text.

 Let’s see how the AI Summarizer turns this paragraph from a biology paper into a bulleted list of key points: